graup/django-prompt-responses/docs/models.rst

     .. attribute:: name

         A name to identify this set.
-Should be in slug format.
+Should be in slug format (alphanumerical and dashes).

     .. attribute:: prompts

         A many-to-many field to add any number of :class:`Prompts <Prompt>` to this set.
         Prompts are orderable.
-If you use the Django admin and added `sortedm2m` to your `INSTALLED_APPS`, the widget should allow drag and drop.
         See `django-sortedm2m's documentation <https://github.com/gregmuellegger/django-sortedm2m>`_ for details
         about how this works.
+If added `sortedm2m` to your `INSTALLED_APPS`, the Django admin widget should allow drag and drop.